LiskHQ/lisk-docs/docs/building-on-lisk/deploying-a-smart-contract.md

 ## Interacting with the Smart Contract

 After [the contract is verified](#verifying-the-smart-contract), you can use the `Read Contract` and `Write Contract` tabs to interact with the deployed contract via [BlockScout](https://sepolia-blockscout.lisk.com/address/0xC10710ac55C98f9AACdc9cD0A506411FBe0af71D?tab=contract).
+Don't forget to update the contract address in the Blockscout URL.
 You'll also need to connect your wallet first, by clicking the `Connect Wallet` button.